 Clay bars remove contaminants, which essentially bond to the paintwork and cannot be removed by just washing.
 These include water spots, tar, iron fallout, tree sap, and old waxes and sealants.

 Does a clay bar remove clear coat?

-Clay bars are abrasive, so can remove a minimal layer of clear coat, especially if used without proper lubrication.
+Clay bars are abrasive, so can mar/ scratch the clear coat but will not remove an entire layer especially if used without proper lubrication.